Yu Chang Player Props: Red Sox vs. Brewers

-Yu Chang -- hitting .107 with two home runs, a walk and six RBI in his past 10 games -- will be in action for the Boston Red Sox against the Milwaukee Brewers, with Freddy Peralta on the mound, on April 21 at 8:10 PM ET.
+On Saturday, Yu Chang (.103 batting average in his past 10 games, with two home runs, a walk and six RBI) and the Boston Red Sox face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 7:10 PM ET.

-He notched a home run while going 1-for-4 in his previous game against the Twins.
+He had a hitless performance in his most recent game (0-for-3) against the Brewers.

 Yu Chang Game Info & Props vs. the Brewers